mybest

 Testing Procedure:

-• Then, we added milk at a 1:1 ratio.
+• Add milk at a 1:1 ratio.

-• Finally, we stirred well and tasted.
+• Stir well and taste.

 Equipment Used: